On the Hardness of Sampling from Mixture Distributions via Langevin Dynamics: Experimental Details and Additional Experiments

-To generate samples, we use $T \in \set{3000, 10000, 30000, 100000}$ iterations for vanilla, annealed, and chained Langevin dynamics.
-The initial samples are chosen as either original or flipped images from the dataset, and the results for MNIST and Fashion-MNIST datasets are presented in Figures \ref{fig:mnist:orig}, \ref{fig:mnist:flip}, \ref{fig:fashion:orig}, and \ref{fig:fashion:flip} respectively.
+To generate samples, we use $T \in \set{10000, 30000, 100000}$ iterations for annealed Langevin dynamics (ALD) and Chained-ALD.
+The initial samples are chosen as either original or flipped images from the dataset, and the results for MNIST and Fashion-MNIST datasets are presented in Figures \ref{fig:mnist_orig_ald}, \ref{fig:mnist_flip_ald}, \ref{fig:fashion_orig_ald}, and \ref{fig:fashion_flip_ald} respectively.
 The two subfigures above the dashed line illustrate the samples from the initial distribution and target distribution, and the subfigures below the dashed line are the samples generated by different algorithms.
-High-quality figures generated by annealed and chained Langevin dynamics for $T=100000$ iterations are presented in Figures \ref{fig:mnist:hq} and \ref{fig:fashion:hq}.

-All experiments were run with one RTX3090 GPU.
-It is worth noting that the training and inference time of chained Langevin dynamics using LSTM is considerably faster than vanilla/annealed Langevin dynamics using RefineNet.
-For a course of 200000 training steps on MNIST/Fashion-MNIST, due to the different network architectures, LSTM takes around 2.3 hours while RefineNet takes around 9.2 hours.
-Concerning image generation, chained Langevin dynamics is significantly faster than vanilla/annealed Langevin dynamics since every iteration of chained Langevin dynamics only updates a patch of constant size, while every iteration of vanilla/annealed Langevin dynamics requires computing all coordinates of the sample.
-One iteration of chained Langevin dynamics using LSTM takes around 1.97 ms, while one iteration of vanilla/annealed Langevin dynamics using RefineNet takes around 43.7 ms.